 How often should I polish my car?

-You shouldn't polish your car if it has a paintwork protection coating.
-Ceramic, graphene, diamond and polymer coatings are designed to sit on top of the paint and take the hits so the paint doesn't -- adding a polish over the top works against that.
+You shouldn't polish a car that has a paintwork protection coating on it.
+Ceramic, graphene, diamond and polymer coatings are designed to sit on top of the paint and take the hits so the paint doesn't.
+Laying a polish over the top works directly against that arrangement.

 - Visible swirl marks in direct sunlight that don't wash away.

-- Dull, chalky paint where colour has clearly faded.
+- Dull, chalky paint where the colour has clearly faded.

-- Bonded contamination you can feel when rubbing a plastic bag over the surface.
+- Bonded contamination you can feel as roughness when you slide a plastic bag over a washed panel.

 The smarter long-term approach